 As you can see from the above graphs, if you take Vitamin C orally you can only achieve a maximum blood plasma Vitamin C level of about 200 umol/L. However, if you give Vitamin C intravenously you can achieve levels that are 50 times higher.
-In most cases it is these higher levels that are most effective in treating some serious medical issues such as sepsis.
+In most cases it is these higher levels that are most effective in treating some serious medical issues such as sepsis and Covid-19.

 To me the amazing thing is that it took so long for someone to try high dose intravenous vitamin c to treat sepsis.
 The average mortality rate for sepsis is about 40% in developed countries and 60% in undeveloped countries.
 It seems that this rate of death can be reduced drastically by using Dr. Marik's protocol.